Jump to:

 Cardiovascular

-An estimated 6 million Americans had cardiac failure from 2015 to 2018, and both the prevalence and incidence of cardiac failure increase with age.6 Heart failure remains a severely debilitating condition for many older adults and can accelerate functional decline in patients with neurological disorders.
+An estimated 6.7 million Americans had cardiac failure in 2022, and both the prevalence and incidence of cardiac failure increase with age.29 Heart failure remains a severely debilitating condition for many older adults and can accelerate functional decline in patients with neurological disorders.
 Resting metabolic rate declines with increasing age and often decreases after an injury to the central nervous system.
 This predisposes the individual to weight gain, which can worsen functional status and lead to complications in other organ systems (musculoskeletal, skin, endocrine, etc.).
 If cardiovascular risk factors such as hypertension, diabetes, and hyperlipidemia are well controlled at younger ages, additional comorbidities can be minimized later in life.

 Respiratory